mrityunjay-genai/Video-Summarizer-streamlit-phidata--docker-aws/README.md

 docker compose start
 ```
 ## Compose comannd explanation
-  1. docker compose up: Builds (if necessary), creates, starts, and attaches to containers for all services defined in the configuration file.
+-  **docker compose up**: Builds (if necessary), creates, starts, and attaches to containers for all services defined in the configuration file.

 ```bash
 docker build -t mrityunjaygenai/video_summarizer:latest .